 AHS teeters between the absurd and the downright disturbing.
 While all five seasons are worth watching, Season 2, Asylum, is perhaps the darkest, as well as the most similar to Stranger Things from a tonal perspective.
 Set in the 1960s, Asylum follows the inner-workings of one of the most harrowing insane asylums in recent television history.
 Twisted doctors performing gruesome procedures, murder, possession, and kidnapping abound.
 Do.
 Not.
 Watch.
 This.
 Alone.

-Another 1990s cult classic from which Stranger Things draws inspiration, Twin Peaks begins the same way: a young person from a small town goes missing, her distraught mother calls everyone in town trying to figure out where she was last seen, and the rinky-dink sheriff’s department gets involved.
-David Lynch creates an unsettling atmosphere, that leaves you constantly on edge.
+Another 1990s cult classic from which Stranger Things draws inspiration, Twin Peaks begins with the death of high school student Laura Palmer.
+Laura's shocking end upends the small northwestern town, igniting a mystery that soon grows to cosmic proportions.
+Co-creators David Lynch and Mark Frost create a dreamy and unsettling atmosphere, one that leaves you constantly on edge.
 In Twin Peaks, the evil lurking just beneath the mundanity of daily life takes a human form in Bob, one of the most terrifying villains in TV history.

 If you enjoyed the bad-ass law enforcement and creepy woods-searching of Stranger Things, The Fall might be the next show for you.
 Whereas the former is set in small town America, and only partially based in reality, the latter is firmly grounded in real-life Northern Ireland.
 Far from the monster of The Upside Down, The Fall’s monster is a serial killer, hiding in the guise of husband and family man, who brutally attacks and murders women.
 However, like Officer Hopper, The Fall’s Agent Gibson is a flawed and relatable anti-hero, whose devotion to the bone-chilling case becomes all-encompassing, especially for viewers.